mdn/content/files/en-us/web/api/csspagedescriptors/index.md

 The **`CSSPageDescriptors`** interface represents a CSS declaration block for an {{cssxref("@page")}} [at-rule](/en-US/docs/Web/CSS/At-rule).

 The interface exposes style information and various style-related methods and properties for the page.
-Each multi-word property has versions in camel- and snake-case, following both CSS and Web API naming conventions.
+Each multi-word property has versions in camel- and snake-case.
 This means, for example, that you can access the `margin-top` CSS property using the syntax `style["margin-top"]` or `style.marginTop` (where `style` is a `CSSPageDescriptor`).

 A `CSSPageDescriptors` object is accessed through the {{DOMxRef("CSSPageRule.style", "style")}} property of the `CSSPageRule` interface, which can in turn be found using the {{DOMxRef("CSSStyleSheet")}} API.